-To begin, we’ve taken a look at the 100 most searched beauty brands in the world, ranking them on: Instagram followers, Instagram engagement, Instagram mentions, Google search volume, and change in search volume.
+To get to know 2022’s hottest new beauty brands, we explored the 100 most searched beauty brands in the world, ranking them on: Instagram followers, Instagram engagement, Instagram mentions, Google searches and change in searches.

 The Body Shop

 This UK-based skincare, beauty and bath brand jumped up to fourth place in this year’s edition.
 The Body Shop is once again crowned the most searched beauty brand in the world, topping our last index in 2021, with now over 40 million Google searches.

 Estee Lauder has made it to our top 10 beauty brands, and rightfully so, its products are sold in approximately 150 countries and territories, under brand names including Estée Lauder, Aramis, Clinique, Lab Series, Origins, M·A·C, La Mer and Bobbi Brown.
 Estee Lauder has 4.3 million followers on Instagram, and its Google searches have gone up 7.71% in the last year.

 Making it to our top 10 for the very first time, is Revolution, a UK-based brand offering skincare, cosmetics, and hair products.
 Bringing their customers the latest ingredients, formulations and technology at an affordable price, Revolution has built an impressive and loyal Instagram following of 3.4 million.
 Revolution Beauty develops incredible, cruelty-free beauty for everyone, made accessible and affordable for all.